Part II - Processing images in Photoshop

 Focus Stacking with Photoshop.

-Load your final entire set of images to be focus stacked into Camera Raw.
+Assuming your files are RAW format, load your final entire set of images to be focus stacked into Camera Raw.
 Do all of the editing and adjustments you find necessary to the images.
 Keep in mind that the set of images can be edited simultaneously in Camera Raw.
 Therefore, whatever corrections you make in exposure, color, optics, detail, geometry, etc., will always be good practice to realize analogously.
 There may be some differences, such as exposure, and here each image will have to be adjusted separately.

 Once the task of editing in Camera Raw has been completed, import your photos into Photoshop and prepare for montage.
 You can load your edited images into Photoshop directly from Camera Raw by pressing the open button (be sure all images are selected).
 In this example, I will be using three images: one where the area in focus is in the background, another focused more or less in the mid-ground, and one last image where the foreground is in focus.